With tougher schedule ahead, Seahawks defense knows it must resolve issues

 Seahawks linebacker K.J.
 Wright echoed McDougald’s thoughts and made it clear that this wasn’t just one off day for his team.
 He said that while the Seahawks have been racking up wins over the past few weeks, they haven’t been coming the way they want.

-Asked if there was one particular area they needed to shore up, the generally-candid Wright went broad.
+Asked if there was one particular area they needed to shore up, the generally candid Wright went broad.

 “It’s across the board,” he said.
 “It’s all 11 guys.”